Destination wedding planning advice with Beth Helmstetter

 Welcome parties are a great way for guests to reunite or meet one another for the first time.
 They are an excellent time for toasts from friends or family who may not have a dedicated spotlight at the wedding.
 Farewell brunches are a nice time for the couple to thank their guests once again and to make sure guests have a hearty meal before a long trip.
 Otherwise, consider a ‘breakfast in bed’ box with a couple of doughnuts and an iced coffee, scones, and local fruits.

 Guests crave a strong sense of place at a destination wedding—something they won’t experience at home.
-We often incorporate linens with a pattern that is native to that region, curated welcome bags with local delicacies and use indigenous florals in our arrangements.
+We often incorporate linens with a pattern that is native to that region, curated welcome bags with local delicacies, and use indigenous florals in our arrangements.
 We’ve served guests street food from authentic carts, hired local musicians and performers, and arranged creative classes guided by local artisans, or a tour of a local farm or winery.

 Welcome bags should be designed thematically to complement the branding you’ve established for the wedding.
-Inside, consider including your favorite items that reflect a sense of place.
-Like local snacks from the couple’s favorite local bakery, hand-painted cocktail stirrers, or a pair of moccasins.
+Inside, consider including your favorite items that reflect a sense of place, like local snacks from the couple’s favorite local bakery, hand-painted cocktail stirrers, or a pair of moccasins.
 Surprise and delight guests with a small box of cookies and milk waiting inside their rooms for a late-night treat.
 If it’s hot during an outdoor ceremony, consider placing delicate fans at their seats.

 Thanks so much, Beth!
 Your ticket to wedded bliss?
 One of our pretty and practical online wedding invitations and destination save the dates.